-You may think this is Business 101 stuff, but so many don’t do these simple tasks.
+You may think this is Business 101 stuff, but many don’t do these simple tasks.

-People just want to be listened to.
+People want to be listened to.
 And when you do that, they will remember you.
 Engage with your customers.
-By asking a few quick questions, you may find out more than just the need they came to you with.
+By asking a few quick questions, you may discover more than just the need they came to you with.
 Here’s an example:

 Max goes to the doctor due to pain in his body.
 Here’s a possible scenario after the usual salutations:

 Doc: “So, Max, tell me what’s going on.”

 Max: “I have pain in my whole body which makes it tough to get through a full day at work.”